JFK - MAD

 MAD

 Madrid Airport is connected to the city via a metro line.
-The journey takes around 30-40 minutes with a small fare supplement.
+The journey takes around 30-40 minutes and requires a small fare supplement.

 Read more about MADby Ramsey Qubein